Oyo Empire: Cavalry

 The Oyo Empire was one of the only Yoruba states to adopt cavalry; it did so because most of its territory was in the northern savannah.
 The origin of the cavalry is unclear; however, the Nupe, Borgu and Hausa in neighbouring territories also used cavalry and may have had the same historical source.
 Oyo was able to purchase horses from the north and maintain them in metropolitan Oyo because of partial freedom from the tsetse fly.
 Cavalry was the long arm of the Oyo Empire.
 Late 16th and 17th century expeditions were composed entirely of cavalry.
 There were drawbacks to this.
 Oyo could not maintain its cavalry army in the south but could raid at will.
-Despite its drawbacks, Oyo Empire amassed a cavalry force exceeding one hundred thousand horsemen, with a contingent of that size reportedly mobilized specifically for campaigns against the Kingdom of Dahomey.
+Despite its drawbacks, Oyo Empire amassed a cavalry force exceeding 100,000 horsemen, with a contingent of that size reportedly mobilized specifically for campaigns against the Kingdom of Dahomey.
 This formidable military capacity contributed significantly to Oyo's dominance and the widespread recognition of its power across West Africa.

 Cavalry in highly developed societies such as Oyo was divided into light and heavy.
 Heavy cavalry on larger imported horses were armed with bows and arrows.
-Light cavalry on smaller indigenous ponies was armed with clubs.
+Light cavalry on locally bred smaller indigenous horses, also known as West African Dwarf (WAD) horses, were armed with clubs.
 Chain mail armor was imported into Yorubaland from the north, and may have been worn by Oyo cavalrymen.
+Oral history records that a leading Oyo chief owned a "iron coat" which presumably, was chain mail in the 16th century.